Introduction

 As shown in the figure above, the Xillybus IP core (the block in the middle) communicates data with the user logic through a standard FIFO ("Application FIFO" above), which is supplied by the IP core's user.
 This gives the FPGA designer the freedom to decide the FIFO's depth and its interface with the application logic.

 This setting relieves the FPGA designer completely from managing the data traffic with the host.
-Rather, the Xillybus core checks the FIFOs "empty" and "full" signals in a round-robin manner, and initiates data transfers until the FIFOs becomes empty or full again (depending on the stream's direction).
+Rather, the Xillybus IP core checks the FIFOs "empty" and "full" signals in a round-robin manner, and initiates data transfers until the FIFOs becomes empty or full again (depending on the stream's direction).

 To keep things simple, the Xillybus IP core has no knowledge about the expected data rate, and when the user logic is going to supply it or fetch it.
 Neither does it know about the FIFO's state, expect when it's empty or full.
 This makes the communication somewhat inefficient when the data rate is low, because small chunks are sent through the bus as soon as they reach the FIFO, rather than waiting for an application-specific chunk of information to arrive.
 The importance of this inefficiency is rather minimal, because it doesn't apply when the data rate increases.
 So all in all, Xillybus is efficient when it needs to be, and wastes bus transport resources when they're not used anyhow.